nikki-experiments/react-crwn-clothing/README.md

 - Style navigation
 - Create sign in and sign up components
 - Setup Authentication and DB with Firebase.
+- Created User context and provider
+- Moved auth code for signin into user provider.

 ## Test Password Sign In